A guide to Salesforce Git version control

 These methods can be time-consuming and prone to mistakes, leading to a higher likelihood of bugs and code conflicts.

-With version control systems, such as Git, teams can experiment with different features or approaches without the risk of losing or breaking the entire SFDX codebase.
+With version control systems like Git, teams can experiment with different features or approaches without risking losing or breaking the entire SFDX codebase.

 Git for Salesforce works via the command line interface (CLI) by providing a set of SFDX Git commands that enable users to manage and version control their Salesforce code.